ogr09/phantomjs_doc_ja/API-Reference.md

 <a name="phantom-injectJs" />
 #### `injectJs(filename)` {boolean} ####
-Injects external script code from the specified file.
+Injects external script code from the specified file into the Phantom outer space.
 If the file cannot be found in the current directory, [`libraryPath`](#phantom-libraryPath) is used for additional look up.
 This function returns `true` if injection is successful, otherwise it returns `false`.

 <a name="module-api" />
 # Module API #